 A product owner and manager can use actual velocity to determine if their Agile team became more efficient over the development cycle.

 If the team velocity consistently increases after every sprint, it shows that they are learning quickly.
-It also indicates that they are ready to handle increasingly complex tasks.
+Increasing velocity also indicates that they are ready to handle more complex tasks.

 A velocity chart is a visual representation of your project’s progress that highlights: